MarcFaussurier/super-vim-for-c/README.md

 - Your NEOVIM will use your VIM (everything you need for C one again)

-- ThinkVIM will install on NVIM autocompletion features are removed in favor of TheVimIDE ThinkVIM is mostly here for NVIM colors both in files and terminal.
+- ThinkVIM will install on NVIM, also autocompletion features are removed in favor of TheVimIDE ThinkVIM is mostly here for NVIM colors both in files and terminal.